cnotv/advertising-data/README.md

 - The data computation is done without use Lodash, as I was unable to identify the right functions
 - Tests are limited exclusively to the parsing functionality
+- Some complex logic has been identified while trying to evaluating case with all the metrics and related computations

 ## Crossed complexity